Lessons from fitting the lowest order energy independent chiral based $\bar{K}N$ potential to experimental data: Fitting

 \section{Fitting}

-For our $\chi^2$ per degree of freedom we take the one used by the majority of papers dealing with this problem, in particular Guo and Oller \cite{Guo}, which tries to establish a certain balance between the weights of discrete observables and cross section data:
+For our $\chi^2$ per degree of freedom we take the one used by the majority of papers dealing with this problem, the first one taking into account both cross sections and discrete data being probably the Borasoy, Nissler, Meissner paper \cite{Bora}, which tries to establish a certain balance between the weights of discrete observables and cross section data:

 where $K$ is the number of different measurements included into the fit, $n_k$ stands for the number of data points in the $k$th measurement, $n_P$ corresponds to the number of free parameters (7 in our case) and $y_{k;i}^{\rm exp}(y_{k;i}^{\rm th})$ represent the $i$th experimental(theoretical) point in the $k$th data set with standard error $\sigma_{k;i}.$\footnote{The subscript d.o.f of $\chi^2$ will be omitted in the following}